 Superheroes need their rest….
 Sometimes.
 The Boy will be up bright-eyed and bushy-tailed in the morning with his keister parked on the couch watching YouTube.
 He will be well into a marathon of Roblox or a walkthrough of a video game he is either still trying to master or doesn’t even play.
 No matter.
 These digital offerings no doubt provide secrets that will unlock the mysteries of the universe.
 He will need to wake up hours after this on a normal school day.
 This is where the mystery of his powers comes in.
 The ability to get up out of bed on his own eludes him.
 The ability to just get out of bed eludes him.
 I wake him up three, four times.
 Still nothing.
 He is weak.
 Feeble.
 It’s all he can do to get out of his warm bed.

 Warm bed.
 This reminds me of The Oppressed.
 Another child who can run around with no jacket.
 Another one who is immune to the whims of fickle Mother Nature.
 Rain?
-I don’t need a jacket.
+I don’t need a coat.
 Cold?
 Bah!
 I don’t need to put a jacket on.
 Time to wake up?
 I’m cold.
 Let me stay in bed for five (more like 20) more minutes.
 If I could just warm up a little (she’s been in bed for eight or nine hours), I will be warm enough to face the day.
 I direct her attention to the array of warm clothes strewn about her room (We’re still learning how to use a dresser) and remind her that, if she gets dressed, she will be warm and ready for the day.
 Again, I’m talking out of my butt.
 What do I know?
 I know nothing about what a child needs, especially first thing in the morning.
 I’m making them meals but I don’t know what children need.
 I’m getting them ready for school but I don’t know what children need.
 It’s a miracle they’re alive, really.

 Children need sleep.
 We all do.
 We need it to function everyday.
 Some need more sleep than others.
 If people don’t get sleep, they can’t do their job.
 Sleep helps you recharge your batteries and your super powers.
 If that’s the case, The Gaggle should be faster than a speeding bullet and more powerful than a locomotive.
 The Gaggle have been gracing us with their presence around 11 each morning.
 Brave children.
 Strong children.
 Poor, mistreated children.
 Wife and I have reminded them that school is starting again and they will need to be out of bed before some people are ready to have lunch.
 Sometimes they do and when they do, they look like someone starting their day in a North Korean labor camp.
 Why must they be up so early?
-What is there that could possibly be so important they need to be up in the A.M?
+What is there that could possibly be so important they need to be up in the morning?
 They need sleep.
 They have to charge their superpowers.
 This is cruel.

 Superpowers need to be charged.
 You never know when you will need them and when they could leave you like an angry god or goddess.
 Speed is one of these superpowers.
 I sometimes need to remind the Miracles of Christ to wash their hands after using the bathroom.
 They did.
 They just did it fast.
 I didn’t hear water running.
 Of course not.
 I don’t have super powers.
 They need to brush their teeth.
 They did.
 They just did it fast.
 I didn’t hear it because I don’t have super powers.
 The toothbrush is dry.
 It dried fast.
 The toothbrush has super powers.
 Can I see their teeth.
 No. They’re busy.